Puppy Grooming 101: Introducing Brushing And Bathing

 The grooming frequency for puppies can vary depending on their coat type and breed.
 However, most puppies benefit from regular grooming sessions, even if they don't require extensive coat maintenance.

-For puppies with longer or thicker coats, daily or weekly brushing is to prevent matting and maintain a healthy coat.
+For puppies with longer or thicker coats, daily or weekly brushing is recommended to prevent matting and maintain a healthy coat.
 Shorter-coated breeds may only require brushing a few times a week to minimize shedding.

 Consult with a professional groomer or veterinarian to determine the ideal grooming frequency based on your puppy's specific needs.